FelipeACXavier/PhD/content/Years/Year 1/Low-code development platform.md

 ### Sensors and actuators

 Finally, the lowest layer is the one responsible for interacting with the separate sensors and actuators.
 ## 4 + 1 Architecture model

 This model is better described in [[content/Standalone notes/4+1 architectural view model|4+1 architectural view model]], here I only explain how it is used in the developed LCDP.
 ### Logical View

 I believe that this is the ideal abstraction for a user.
 It is concerned with the functionality provided to the end-users, whatever is underneath does not matter.
 Thus, here, we would deal only with the goals of the system, that is, its missions.
+At this level, we would like to have something akin to BPMS.
 ### Implementation/Development View

 This is the programmer perspective, so I would imagine that it is either unnecessary or would be composed by the internal controller and internal mission definitions.
 ### Process view

 The process view deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the run time behavior of the system.
 In this view, we represent the connections between the internal ROS nodes as well as the external connections, for example, with sensors, actuators, and other robots.
 ### Deployment view

+In this view, we define the structure of the system in terms of required platforms, OS, dependencies, etc. Furthermore, since we are dealing with ESs, it makes sense to setup IOs configurations and such things in this view.